|

 Use this prayer as-is, or let it guide your own words.
 There is no perfect formula — God cares about honesty, not performance.

-Father, I am grieving, and some days the weight of it is almost more than I can carry.
-You know who I've lost and the exact shape of this empty space — the conversations that won't happen, the ordinary moments I keep reaching for out of habit.
-Thank you that you are near to the brokenhearted and that you keep track of every one of my tears.
-Comfort me in the places no one else can reach, and don't let me feel ashamed of how long this is taking.
-Hold the hope in front of me that death does not get the final word, and that what is hidden in you is never truly lost.
-Until that day, be my comfort and my strength, one ordinary morning at a time.
+Father, I am grieving, and some days the weight of it feels like more than I can carry.
+You know who I have lost, and you understand the emptiness they have left behind — the conversations that will not happen, the familiar moments I still reach for out of habit, and the ache that rises when I least expect it.
+Thank you that you are near to the brokenhearted, and that not one of my tears is hidden from you.
+Comfort me in the places no one else can reach.
+Help me not to feel ashamed of how deeply I hurt or how long healing takes.
+Hold hope before me when I cannot hold it for myself.
+Remind me that death does not have the final word, and that what is kept in your love is never truly lost.
+Until the day when sorrow is no more, be my comfort, my strength, and my steady peace — one ordinary morning at a time.
 Amen.

 One Small Step